Credits and Accreditation

 Of course you also have to do self-study, preparation of exams and during the last TCM year writing a thesis.

 Where do the lessons take place?

 We have our own building in the Chinese neighborhood of Amsterdam at Geldersekade 67.
-Most lessons take place there.
-For some lessons we rent extra space in the nearby Public Library Amsterdam (OBA).
-Both Shenzhou and OBA are a 5-minute walk from Amsterdam Central Station.
+We have 5 classrooms; all lessons take place there.

 How big are the classes?

-The number of students in a class is different and depends partly on the chosen course of study.
+The number of students in a class differs and depends partly on the chosen course.
 The Foundations of Chinese Medicine courses are up to 36 students.
 In the following years these groups split into Acupuncture, Chinese Herbal Medicine and Tuina.
 These groups contain between 15 and 30 students.

 What does an academic year cost?